sebastianPsm/librasta/README.md

 This implementation of the RaSTA protocol supports Datagram TLS (DTLS), see [TLS HowTo](md_doc/dtls.md).

-The project is built with cmake.
+The project is built with CMake.
-It provides different variants of librasta as an output, depending on which transport layer is required:
+It provides different variants of `librasta` as an output, depending on which transport layer is required:

 - librasta_udp
 - librasta_tcp